Fuzz bass: Approaches

 A fuzz bass sound can be created by turning up the volume of a tube amp or transistor amp to the point that preamplifier tube (or transistor preamp) clipping" occurs.
 In practice, when a bass amp is "cranked" to its maximum volume, the fuzz tone will also include some power amplifier clipping.
 While some musicians seek out the additional "grit" provided by power amp clipping, audio engineers and bass technicians recommend avoiding power amp clipping, as it can blow speakers.

 Fuzz bass can be produced by using an electric guitar fuzz, distortion or overdrive pedal.
 The downside of using a pedal designed for the electric guitar is that the lower-end bass tone is mostly lost when the signal is heavily clipped.

 Clipping is a form of waveform distortion that occurs when an amplifier is overdriven and attempts to deliver an output voltage or current beyond its maximum capability.
 Driving an amplifier into clipping may cause it to output power in excess of its published ratings.
 Clipping is a non-linear process that produces frequencies not originally present in the audio signal.

 These frequencies can either be "harmonic", meaning they are whole number multiples of the signal's original frequencies, or "inharmonic", meaning dissonant odd-order overtones.
 Harmonic distortion produces harmonically related overtones while intermodulation distortion produces inharmonic overtones.
 "Soft clipping" gradually flattens the peaks of a signal and de-emphasizes higher odd harmonics.
 "Hard clipping" flattens peaks abruptly, resulting in harsh-sounding, high amplitude odd harmonics.

 Since the late 1980s, manufacturers have been producing bass overdrive pedals specifically designed for the electric bass, and in many cases they found a way to keep the low fundamental pitch in along with the buzzy overdrive tone.
 One early model was the Ibanez "Bass Stack" bass overdrive pedal, which was sold in the late 1980s.

 1980s grindcore groups, such as Napalm Death in the sound clip to the right, used a very heavy, distorted bass tone that resembles the sound of a grinding buzz saw.

 The simplest fuzz bass pedals have knobs for controlling the volume level, the tone, and the fuzz or overdrive effect.
 More complex pedals have different distortion effects (e.g., overdrive and fuzz), gates to trigger the volume at which sounds will get overdriven, mixers to mix the natural and fuzzed sound in the player's desired proportions, and multiple band equalizers (typically for low and high frequencies).
 Boutique fuzz bass pedals even have unusual effects such as a "starve" effect, which mimics the distortion sound a pedal gives with a dying battery, a diode selector (either silicon or germanium) for selecting the transistor overdrive tone, and an octave selector (above or below the pitch being played).

-While fuzz bass pedals are most commonly used by bass players, some electric guitar players use bass overdrive units.
-Buzz Osborne, electric guitarist from the Melvins, uses a BOSS Bass Overdrive ODB-3 pedal.